markeyser/Deployment-of-ML-Models/10-MLMP-Feature-Engineering.md

 ## Outliers

-We also mentioned outliers was our outliers but if you remember outliers are values that are extremely

-low or extremely high compared to the remaining values for that variable outliers may affect certain
+We also mentioned outliers, what was our outliers? but if you remember, outliers are values that are extremely low or extremely high compared to the remaining values for that variable.
+Outliers may affect certain machine learning models.

-machine learning mothers.

 You're probably familiar with how an outlier may affect a linear regression.
 Look for example at this illustration.

 Here you see clearly how the presence of the outlier deviates the straight line from what otherwise